idpartner-app/trust-platform-example/docs/configuring-oidc-provider-service.md

 # Configuring the oidc-provider-service
-This guideline will help to configure the section [services.oidc-provider-service](https://github.com/idpartner-app/trust-platform-example/blob/trustPlatformExample/docker-compose.yml#L89) in the docker compose file.
+Follow steps below to configure the section [services.oidc-provider-service](https://github.com/idpartner-app/trust-platform-example/blob/trustPlatformExample/docker-compose.yml#L89) in the docker compose file.

-1. Please follow the instructions in [Common Configuration](common-configuration.md).
-If you already have please continue.
-1. Configure the IDP UUID.
-Get the UUID you got from the [IDP Registration](registering-idps.md) and set it to `IDENTITY_PROVIDER_UUID`.
+1. Perform the [IDP Registration](registering-idps.md), grab the UUID and set it to `IDENTITY_PROVIDER_UUID`.
-1. Configure the Postgres connection.
-The service is configured to connect to the database that's spin up by the docker compose command.
-If you want to connect to a different database feel free to update the `SQL_DATABASE`, `SQL_HOST`, `SQL_PASSWORD`, `SQL_USER` and optionally the `PGSSLMODE`.
-1. Configure the Redis connection.
-The service is configured to connect to the redis that's spin up by the docker compose command.
-If you want to connect to a different redis instance feel free to update the `REDIS_HOST` and `REDIS_PORT`.
+1. Generate a base64 encoded JWKs running `yarn generate-base64-encryption-and-signature-jwks`.
+1. Copy the base64 encoded JWKs and put it in the occurrences of `CHANGE_ME-BASE64`.
-1. Configure Sentry.
-The default tool to do error tracking is Sentry.
-If you want to enable it follow their [setup guide](https://sentry.io/signup/).
-Create a Sentry DSN and set it to `SENTRY_DSN`.
-If you do not want to configure Sentry just leave the configuration as is.
+1. [Optional] Configure Error Reporting.
+[Sign up to Sentry](https://sentry.io/signup/), create a DSN and set it to `SENTRY_DSN`.
-1. Configure the Trust Package API.
-If you want to validate the content of the IDPartner Trust Package and make decisions based on its content please contact us.
+1. [Optional] Configure the Trust Package API. _If you want to validate the content of the IDPartner Trust Package and make decisions based on its content please contact us._

 ## Next steps
 You are done configuring the oidc-provider-service!
 Go to [Running the Trust Platform](running-trust-platform.md).